 Since Parkinson’s is more common in people 60 years old and older, it is expected that the incidence of Parkinson’s will increase with the aging of the baby boomers.
 Although PD is more common in older persons, some people do begin to experience symptoms before they are 40 years old.
 Researchers have identified families who experience an increased incidence of PD, with some showing a genetic relationship from known PD genes.
 However, genetic causes of Parkinson’s are rare, only in approximately 6–8% of all cases.
 Most people diagnosed with PD do not have family members with PD.
 Recent studies show there may be a genetic predisposition to developing PD, but environmental exposure to certain toxins (many years prior to symptoms) may be needed to develop the disease.
 One common expression is “genetics loads the gun, but environmental [exposure] pulls the trigger.”
-Epidemiological studies are actively exploring the relationship between Parkinson’s Disease and exposure to agents such as herbicides, pesticides, and other toxins.
+Epidemiological studies are actively exploring the relationship between Parkinson’s disease and exposure to agents such as herbicides, pesticides, and other toxins.

-All persons with Parkinson’s do not develop the same symptoms and any symptoms that do develop may change over time as the disease progresses.
+All persons with Parkinson’s do not develop the same symptoms, and any symptoms that do develop may change over time as the disease progresses.
 People will experience both motor and non-motor symptoms.
 Typically PD motor symptoms start on one side of the body, and over time may progress to both sides.
 Often, one side is more affected than the other.
 The primary symptoms most commonly associated with Parkinson’s disease are:

 - Tremor: Not all persons with PD develop tremor, but this is a common symptom.
 The tremor is described as a “pill rolling” action of the hand/fingers, usually most pronounced at rest, and may lessen with action, or movement.
 Tremor often starts on one side of the body—usually with the hand—but may also involve the arms, feet, legs, and chin.

-- Rigidity or Stiffness: In addition to making movement difficult, stiffness can also cause muscle aches.
-This symptom often is initially attributed to arthritis or pain syndromes and persons often seek medical attention for “frozen shoulder” symptoms or “tennis elbow” and other orthopedic complaints.
+- Rigidity or stiffness: In addition to making movement difficult, stiffness can also cause muscle aches.
+This symptom often is initially attributed to arthritis or pain syndromes, and persons often seek medical attention for “frozen shoulder” symptoms or “tennis elbow” and other orthopedic complaints.

-- Balance and Walking Problems: Initially persons have difficulty walking at normal speeds or may find it difficult to fully lift a leg, causing the foot to “drag” behind the other foot.
+- Balance and walking problems: Initially persons have difficulty walking at normal speeds or may find it difficult to fully lift a leg, causing the foot to “drag” behind the other foot.
 Or, they may take unusually small steps to move forward or use several tiny steps to turn around.
 Eventually postural problems result in a stooped torso with a noticeable shuffling gait.
 The resulting body imbalance can cause the person to stumble or experience near falls.
-The person may no longer instinctually reach their arm out to “break” their fall putting them at greater risk for injury.
+The person may no longer instinctually reach their arm out to “break” their fall, putting them at greater risk for injury.
 Most people do not develop postural problems until many years after they have been diagnosed.
-Some individuals also experience episodes of “freezing” where they cannot move for several seconds or minutes.
+Some individuals also experience episodes of “freezing” when they cannot move for several seconds or minutes.
 This is most common when they are approaching a doorway or other contained or small space.

 According to the Hoehn and Yahr scale, a commonly used system for describing how the symptoms of Parkinson’s disease progress, Parkinson’s disease has the following stages:

-- Prodromal symptoms (those symptoms that may develop many years before diagnosis): Depression, anxiety, fatigue, disturbance of color vision, constipation, loss of smell acuity (hyposmia), problems with sleep, slowed thinking.
+- Prodromal symptoms (those symptoms that may develop many years before diagnosis): Depression, anxiety, fatigue, disturbance of color vision, constipation, loss of smell acuity (hyposmia), problems with sleep, slowed thinking

 - Stage I: Motor symptoms on one side of the body